 It turns out that most casual human players are more prone towards picking Rock than Paper or Scissors.
 In fact, various analyses suggest that 36% of the time people tend to pick Rock, 30% Paper, and 34% Scissors.
 This suggests that RPS is not merely a game of chance there is room for some strategies at winning.
 Believe it or not, there are world championships of RPS held each year.
 Even a simple game like this has numerous possibilities.
 We can use some of this information, for instance, to make our program smarter or better adept at playing the game.
 All we have to do is instead of using a fair 33% chance of selecting each object we can skew the chances of selection based on people's preferences.
-Thus, if 36% of the time people tend to pick Rock, it would be better for our program to pick Paper 36% of the time since Paper beats Rock.
-Similarly, our program should pick Scissors 30% of the time to match the chance of beating Paper, and pick Rock 34% of the time to match the chances of beating Paper.
+Thus, if 36% of the time people tend to pick Rock, it would be better for our program should pick Scissors 30% of the time to match the chance of beating Paper, and pick Rock 34% of the time to match the chances of beating Paper.
 We can bias the random number generator using these percentages as follows: